 - Be proactive: You don't know what tomorrow brings.
 Clean the house now, do the laundry and the dishes.
 Laundry and dishes should be an everyday task, so do not wait until you discover that you do not have clean socks, underwear, or basic pajama pants.
 Or a clean mug to make a lousy tea.
 In general, be proactive and do not postpone anything if you can do it today.

-- Make a list based on a week worth of groceries your family consumes.
+- Make a list based on a week's worth of groceries your family consumes.
 This will help you figure out a shopping list for the next 2-3 weeks.
 Go to the pantry and check what you have.
 Build a list from there.
 Here is my pantry list.
-Take the list to the grocery store and stick with it; otherwise, you will buy random things you don’t need.
-Impulse shopping, thinking that you might need the items, is not a strategy, but just pure chaos.
+Take the list to the grocery store and stick with it; otherwise, you will buy random things you don't need.
+Impulse shopping, thinking that you might need the items, is not a strategy but just pure chaos.

 - Clean a closet or a drawer- If you live in a small apartment or don't have a lot of storage place, clean a closet or a drawer so you can fit some pantry items, like cans of meat, fish or vegetables, oil, vinegar, maybe the wine (if you were smart enough to buy from the grocery store).

 - Buy an extra can opener- That fresh food you bought from the store will not last forever, and an extra can opener is a good thing to have around anyway.

-- Clean the condiment shelf of your fridge– I had to do this today, as my food order arrived and I did not have enough space in the fridge for everything.
-We all have these bottles of random condiments sitting almost empty, sometimes super old on that shelf.
-Get rid of anything you don’t like or it is too old.
+- Clean the condiment shelf of your fridge- I had to do this today, as my food order arrived, and I had no space in the fridge for everything.
+We all have these bottles of random condiments sitting almost empty, sometimes super old, on that shelf.
+Get rid of anything you don't like or it is too old.